 CORES budgets its member fees to cover all of its operating and financial expenditures.
-As of year-end 2012, fees reached \in 180.4 million, and operating revenues were \in 224 million, due to the sale of oil reserves for about \in 70.5 million.
-As a result of this extraordinary item, the operating surplus was \in 44.4 million.
+As of year-end 2013, fees reached €187 million.
+CORES' operating surplus was €19.5 million.
 We expect that, due to its conservative budgeting, CORES will continue to post operating surpluses.
-Maintenance and storage are CORES' largest expenditure, reaching \in 154 million as of year-end 2012.
+Maintenance and storage are CORES' largest expenditure, reaching €161.5 million as of year-end 2013.
 We don't expect relevant changes in CORES' expenditure structure in the coming years.

-Overall, we anticipate that CORES' operating expenses may decrease slightly over the coming years, as CORES' long term storage contracts, which included automatic cost increases gradually expire, starting in 2014.
-We expect CORES may renegotiate these contracts at more favorable market conditions.
+Overall, we anticipate that CORES' operating expenses may decrease slightly over the coming years, as its long-term storage contracts, which included automatic cost increases, gradually expire from 2014.
+We understand CORES is already renegotiating these contracts on more favorable terms.
 Nevertheless, if this is the case, CORES will only gradually feel the impact on its accounts, which in turn will result in a corresponding downward adjustment of member fees.